substrate-developer-hub/substrate-how-to-guides/docs/08-tools/create-tx-wrapper-package.md

 ### 5. Create a working example

 :::info
+A good example can ease user friction and reduce workload for maintainers.
 Create an end-to-end example so users have a clear understanding of the full flow for offline transaction generation for your chain.
-A good example can ease user friction and reduce workload for maintainers.
 :::

 1. Rename `template-example.ts` to something appropriate to your chain and update all the sections in the file marked TODO.
 2. Update `examples/README.md` in the sections marked TODO.
-3. Make sure the example is fully runable using a development node for your chain.
+3. Make sure you can run the example using a development node for your chain.

 ### 6. Publish your package